ekn394/ConcentrationGame/README.md

 # ConcentrationGame

-This assignment was to create a 'Concentration Game' clone, using what we learned about HTML, CSS, and JavaScript.
+This Udacity assignment was to create a 'Concentration Game' clone, using what we learned about HTML, CSS, and JavaScript.

 ### How the game is played: